-Welcome to my website/blog, created for me by Jess Vargas Robinson as a student project in the MLIS program of the School of Information Studies (SOIS), University of Wisconsin-Milwaukee, and subsequently transferred to WordPress so that I can maintain it myself, more or less.
+Welcome to my website/blog, created for me by Jess Vargas Robinson as a student project in the MLIS program of the School of Information Studies (SOIS), University of Wisconsin-Milwaukee, and subsequently transferred to WordPress so that I can maintain it myself, more or less, with some assistance from my son, Alfred, a professional photographer, who is also responsible for the portrait.
 The site was created while I was a Visiting Professor at SOIS (January 2009 to June 2011).
 We had a great time in the USA, but now I’m back in South Africa, living in Sedgefield on the Garden Route of the Western Cape province.
 I still teach, online at SOIS.
 Until 2016 I was an “extraordinary professor” in the Department of Information Science at the University of Pretoria, and from January 2017 I am a Research Associate there.

 My main area of interest is international and comparative librarianship.
 During 2009 I designed a new course in international and comparative librarianship for SOIS.
 I taught it for the first time in Spring 2010.
 I teach it approximately once a year, online, depending on how many students enroll.
 The course is open to students in other schools through the WISE (Web-based Information Science Education) Consortium.